 More businesses rely on critical functionality provided by dedicated-use devices than ever, and MDM meets those needs.

 Here are some notable benefits of MDM.

-- Improved security compliance: Protecting digital and physical assets is one of MDM’s primary functions.
+Improved security compliance: Protecting digital and physical assets is one of MDM’s primary functions.
 It ensures your devices always comply with company security standards, including application and operating system updates and patch levels, firewall settings, VPN protocols, and more.
-MDM also helps you track the physical whereabouts of your devices and remotely lock or reset them.
+MDM also helps you track devices and remotely lock or reset them.
 Geofencing – that can automatically send alerts or lock a device if it leaves a specific area – is also a key MDM feature.

 For MDM, the name of the game is efficiency.
 An MDM’s ultimate goal is to help organizations manage company assets, increase efficiency, and save time.

 Challenges with mobile device management